Deposit forfeiture clauses let builders keep your earnest money if you do not close — even if the home has serious defects. Here is how they work.

 Cap on liquidated damages.
 Even if the builder will not accept an inspection contingency, request a cap on the amount that can be retained as liquidated damages.
 California's three percent cap is a useful benchmark.
 Proposed language: "Notwithstanding any other provision herein, liquidated damages retained by Seller shall not exceed three percent (3%) of the purchase price."

 Mutual remedy parity.
 If the builder insists on retaining your deposit as its sole remedy for your breach, insist that the return of your deposit is not your sole remedy for the builder's breach.
 The asymmetry in most standard contracts — where the builder keeps your money if you breach, but you only get your money back if the builder breaches — is one of the most consequential imbalances in new construction contracting.
+For a comprehensive overview of what to negotiate, review our new construction contract checklist.

 Read the contract before you sign it.
 Not the summary, not the highlights your sales agent walks you through, not the FAQ on the builder's website.
 The actual contract.